VelazquezLuis/neighborhood-react-map/README.md

 **Note the standard create react app service worker has been enabled.
 It is available when runnuing a production build, and wont be available in testing.

 ## Dependencies
 This app is built using Create-React-App.
-Dependencies include Google Maps API, Foursquare API, Bootstrap and Fontawesome.
+Dependencies include Google Maps API, Foursquare API, Bootstrap, pixelbay, and Fontawesome.

 ## Contributions
 This app was made with help from walkthroughs by Ryan Waite (https://www.youtube.com/watch?v=5J6fs_BlVC0&feature=youtu.be), Forrest Walker(https://www.youtube.com/watch?v=ktc8Gp9jD1k&index=2&list=PL4rQq4MQP1crXuPtruu_eijgOUUXhcUCP&t=0s) Doug Brown(https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be), and well as the courses from udacity and udacity's scholars.